Jo-Anne McArthur: We Animals Media

 In 2019, We Animals Media (WAM) – a media agency focused on stories of animal exploitation – was launched.
-McArthur is the founder and director, while other contributors include the journalist Corinne Benedict, the writer Kate Fowler, the photojournalist and filmmaker Aaron Gekoski, the filmmaker Alex Lockwood, the writer Anna Mackiewicz, the journalist Jessica Scott-Reid, the photographer and filmmaker Chris Showbridge, and the writer Sayara Thurston.
+McArthur is the founder and director.
 Projects of We Animals Media include the We Animals Media Photography Masterclass with McArthur.
 It is financially supported by private donors and grants from, among others, the Open Philanthropy Project.

-WAM features thousands of moving and still images that are free to use for people and organizations aiding animals.
-It was described in The Walrus as "possibly the largest archive of such images in the world".
+WAM was described in The Walrus as "possibly the largest archive of such images in the world".
 McArthur takes pictures for WAM, and many of its images were originally captured by her, but WAM has a wide range of contributors.
 McArthur says that "Hopefully, eventually, there'll be no more need for the archive ...
 It'll literally be an archive, a historical, closed archive of what was and should never again be.
 Hopefully, in my lifetime."